kecklabs/llama-setup-guide/README.md

 ## Prerequisites

-- A capable local machine:
+You'll need a capable machine that:

-  - Running Ubuntu or other Linux distribution
+- Runs Ubuntu or some other Linux distribution
-  - Enough RAM to fit your model of choice in memory
+- Has enough RAM to fit any models you want to use in memory
-    - GPU memory is highly preferred (see [background](#background))
+  - GPU memory (VRAM) is highly preferred (see [background](#background))
+- Has sufficient local storage to store models
+- Has Python 3.8 or higher installed

 ## Background